wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-args-action.md

 - `UseDispatcher`: marshal the method invocation to `Dispatcher.UIThread.Post`.
 - `Name`: override the generated class name.
 - `Project`: comma/semicolon-separated list of event-args property names to expose as styled properties (e.g., `Project = "Position,KeyModifiers"`).
+- Overloaded handlers with the same name are not supported; the generator reports XBG007 when multiple overloads match the requested method name.

 ## Diagnostics